ThaddeusChestnut48/Necronomicon/Weekly Reports/Week_2/Week_3/weekly_report3.md

       * Favorites Bar
 * The Bash Shell
   * What is a shell
-    * A shell is a program that provides interactive accesss to the Linux system.
+    * A shell is a program that provides interactive access to the Linux system.
   * List different shells
     * Tcsh Shell
     * Csh Shell